sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-table-column-data-bands/_index.md

 | ----------------- | ------------------ | --------- | ---------- | ----------------- | --------- | ---------- | ---------- |
 | **Sold Quantity** | **39**             | **12**    | **27**     | **18**            | **5**     | **13**     | **57**     |

-You can normally use common data bands nested to table-column data bands as well like in the following template.
+You can normally use common data bands nested to table‑column data bands as well like in the following template.

 <table class="outputting-sequential-data">
 	<tbody>